hannahfluch/walls/README.md

-# 🌄 Walls - Your Wofi Wallpaper Wizard!
+# walls

-**Walls** is a wofi-based wallpaper chooser written in Rust.
+**walls** is a wofi-based wallpaper chooser written in Rust.

 ## ✨ Features
 - **Choose Your Favorite Wallpaper**: Easily select wallpapers from your chosen directory.
 - **Customize the Display**: Adjust the size, style and configuration of the wofi selection box to fit your screen perfectly.

 ## 📜 Requirements
-- **Wofi**: Ensure you have wofi installed on your system to display the wallpaper chooser interface.
+- **wofi**: Ensure you have wofi installed on your system to display the wallpaper chooser interface.
 - **swww**: Install swww to set the selected wallpaper effectively.

 ## 🚀 Installation